-SECTION 8: SUMMARY OF THE PROPOSED REMEDY
+SECTION 8: SUMMARY OF THE SELECTED REMEDY

-The Department is proposing Alternative S-2 for the contaminated soil, Alternative SED-4 for sediment, and Alternative GW-6 for groundwater as the remedy for this site.
+Based on the Administrative Record (Appendix B) and the discussion presented below, the Department has selected Alternative S-2 for the contaminated soil, Alternative SED-4 for sediment, and Alternative GW-6 for groundwater as the remedy for this site.
 The elements of this remedy are described at the end of this section.
-The proposed remedy is based on the results of the RI and the evaluation of alternatives presented in the FS.
+The selected remedy is based on the results of the RI and the evaluation of alternatives presented in the FS.

-Alternative S-2, Environmental Easement and Site Management Plan, is being proposed for the contaminated on-site soil because, as described below, it would be protective of human health and the environment and provides the best balance of the primary balancing criteria described in Section 7.2.
-It would achieve the remediation goals for the site by limiting contact with contaminated soil.
+Alternative S-2, Environmental Easement and Site Management Plan, is being selected for the contaminated on-site soil because, as described below, it will be protective of human health and the environment and provides the best balance of the primary balancing criteria described in Section 7.2.
+It will achieve the remediation goals for the site by limiting contact with contaminated soil.
 With the excavation and off-site disposal of the most contaminated soil during the 2004 IRM, the biggest threat to human exposure has been removed.
-Continued exposure to the remaining contaminated soil would be limited by the clean soil cover (in areas subject to the 2004 soil removal IRM), existing grass cover, and the proposed easement restricting the property to industrial uses only.
-Alternative 1 (No Action) would not satisfy the threshold criteria.
-Alternatives S-2 and S-3 (Surface Excavation and Cap) satisfy the threshold criteria, but Alternative S-3 would be more burdensome and costly than the institutional controls offered by Alternative S-2, while offering no additional protection.
+Continued exposure to the remaining contaminated soil will be limited by the clean soil cover (in areas subject to the 2004 soil removal IRM), existing grass cover, and the proposed easement restricting the property to industrial uses only.
+Alternative S-1 (No Action) will not satisfy the threshold criteria.
+Alternatives S-2 and S-3 (Surface Excavation and Cap) satisfy the threshold criteria, but Alternative S-3 will be more burdensome and costly than the institutional controls offered by Alternative S-2, while offering no additional protection.

-Due to the natural soil composition, it is not expected that selection of Alternative S-2 over S-3 would increase the likelihood that electroplating-related metals in the soil would leach into the groundwater, since this is not occurring now for most metals.
+Due to the natural soil composition, it is not expected that selection of Alternative S-2 over S-3 will increase the likelihood that electroplating-related metals in the soil will leach into the groundwater, since this is not occurring now for most metals.
 Indeed, this is demonstrated in the lack of site-related metals observed in the groundwater, with the exception of chromium.

-Alternative SED-4, Intermediate Excavation, is proposed to address contaminated sediment in the tributaries to the Mohawk River as well as in the Mohawk River.
-Removal of contaminated sediment in these areas would minimize exposure of humans and wildlife to electroplating-related metals.
-Alternatives 1 (No Action), SED-2 (Monitoring), and SED-3 (Limited Excavation) would not address the sediment with metals concentrations above the Lowest Effects Level already in the lower reaches of the tributaries and in the Mohawk River.
+Alternative SED-4, Intermediate Excavation, is selected to address contaminated sediment in the tributaries to the Mohawk River as well as in the Mohawk River.
+Removal of contaminated sediment in these areas will minimize exposure of humans and wildlife to electroplating-related metals.
+Alternatives SED-1 (No Action), SED-2 (Monitoring), and SED-3 (Limited Excavation) will not address the sediment with metals concentrations above the Lowest Effects Level already in the lower reaches of the tributaries and in the Mohawk River.

-Alternative SED-4 is proposed over SED-5 (Full Excavation) due mostly to the fact that there are limited points where sediment could collect along the steep portion of the tributaries.
+Alternative SED-4 is selected over SED-5 (Full Excavation) due mostly to the fact that there are limited points where sediment could collect along the steep portion of the tributaries.
 The slope not only minimizes the volume of sediment, but also significantly increases the effort required to reach that smaller volume.
-The additional effort required to remove the sediments from the steep slopes would not be cost effective.
-Since the SED-4 calls for construction of two sediment basins (in addition to the one already south of Sam Stratton Road) where contaminated sediment washing down from above would have a chance to settle out, there would be a means to keep the excavated areas downstream from being re-contaminated.
+The additional effort required to remove the sediments from the steep slopes will not be cost effective.
+Since the SED-4 calls for construction of two sediment basins (in addition to the one already south of Sam Stratton Road) where contaminated sediment washing down from above will have a chance to settle out, there will be a means to keep the excavated areas downstream from being re-contaminated.